Gamification of learning

-The gamification of learning is an educational approach that seeks to motivate students by using video game design and game elements in learning environments.
+The gamification of learning is an educational technology approach that seeks to motivate students by using video game design and game elements in learning environments.
 The objective is to boost engagement by attracting learners' attention and encouraging their ongoing participation in the learning process.
-Gamification, broadly defined, is the process of defining the elements which comprise games, make those games fun, and motivate players to continue playing, then using those same elements in a non-game context to influence behavior.
+Broadly defined, gamification is the process of defining the elements which comprise games, make those games fun, and motivate players to continue playing, then using those same elements in a non-game context to influence behavior.
 In other words, gamification is the introduction of game elements into a traditionally non-game situation.

-In the process of gamification of learning, two primary approaches are commonly used: serious games and structural gamification (Buckley & Doyle, 2014).
+In the process of gamification of learning, two primary approaches are commonly used: serious games and structural gamification.

 Serious games are intentionally developed with educational objectives at their core.
-In these games, learning goals are integrated directly into the gameplay, allowing students to acquire knowledge and skills through immersive, interactive experiences.
-For example, Dragon Box is a math-based adventure game that teaches algebraic concepts through puzzle-solving.
+In these games, learning goals are integrated directly into the gameplay, allowing students to acquire knowledge and skills through immersive interactive experiences.
+For example, DragonBox is a math-based adventure game that teaches algebraic concepts through puzzle-solving.
 Similarly, iCivics places students in simulated civic roles such as campaigning for office, creating laws, or debating Supreme Court cases to teach government and citizenship.
-Another widely used example is Minecraft: Education Edition, which enables learners to explore subjects like science, history, and coding in a creative, collaborative environment.
+Another widely used example is Minecraft: Education Edition, which enables learners to explore subjects like science, history, and coding in a creative and collaborative environment.
 In contrast, structural gamification involves adding game-like features such as points, badges, leaderboards, and avatars to traditional classroom activities.
-Unlike serious games, the core instructional content remains unchanged; instead, these game elements are layered on top to boost motivation and engagement (Buckley & Doyle, 2014).
-For instance, teachers might implement a reward system for completing a standard math worksheet, or use platforms like Kahoot! to deliver competitive quizzes.
-Tools like Google Forms can also be enhanced with digital badges to recognize student achievement in weekly assessments.
+Unlike serious games, the core instructional content remains unchanged; instead, these game elements are layered on top to boost motivation and engagement.